koding/kdlearn/guides/setting-up-sftp-on-koding/index.md

 First off, you'll need to install `openssh-server`.
 This can be done by pasting the following command into your [Koding IDE][ide]'s Terminal.

-_Note: The `openssh-server` packages comes preinstalled on all Koding VMs._
+_Note: The `openssh-server` package comes preinstalled on all Koding VMs._

 ```
 sudo apt-get install openssh-server